mighdoll/sparkle/README.md

 Introduction
 -------
 **Sparkle** is a small suite of libraries for making interactive data visualizations.
-Sparkle includes a javascript client library, a scala/jvm server library and a well defined protocol for requesting and serving data for visualization.
+Sparkle includes a javascript client library and a scala/jvm server library.
+The client and server are connected by websockets protocol for requesting and delivering data for visualization.

 As a standalone tool, sparkle gives users an easy way to make visualize data from a directory of .csv files.
 The graphs are interactively zoomable in a d3 based web interface.
 With some easy customization, graphs can be aggregated into dashboards, and customized with simple declarative javascript, and data read in from other sources such as Apache Kafka.

 See [Sparkle Intro Talk](https://docs.google.com/presentation/d/1j704Lcj7HhL1O6K2sOYdQeDyhQ_porkbur7UOkKeD50) for an introduction presentation.
 See [Visualize the Things](https://docs.google.com/presentation/d/1YGeO2FEvdjGgSRihxU5HdEDdktBbv7mfYDtVAxW0FKU) for a brief introduction to sparkle, lessons on garbage collection with reative streams, and comments on the future of the Lambda Architecture.
+See [The Live Layer](https://docs.google.com/presentation/d/16onrz3i4aUORHxnKwdbX9mk9UgG9JJyq6eO4qDeZSn0) for a discussion of the Live Layer, a key component missing from the Lambda Architecture.
-See [Sparkle Google Docs Folder](https://drive.google.com/folderview?id=0B6uZet2ug3aKfm9KRTdXcFZUc3o2UnFyU3FscWk2T2pNazdoR1AzMlZiU3lLRXFILXJHdlU) for protocol descriptions (slightly out of date).
+See [Sparkle Google Docs Folder](https://drive.google.com/folderview?id=0B6uZet2ug3aKfm9KRTdXcFZUc3o2UnFyU3FscWk2T2pNazdoR1AzMlZiU3lLRXFILXJHdlU) for other docs.

 Components
 ------
 Sparkle contains three core components:

-###Sparkle-Time Server
+###Sparkle Data Server
-**sparkle-time** is a mini web server that provides HTTP and websocket apis for data visualization.
-Sparkle-time collects data from an extensible set of inputs (Apache Kafka and .csv/.tsv data files, hadoop and netcat support coming soon).
-Sparkle-time stores data in Cassandra.
+**sparkle-data-server** is a mini web server that provides HTTP and websocket apis for data visualization.
+Sparkle-data-server collects data from an extensible set of inputs (Apache Kafka and .csv/.tsv data files, hadoop and netcat support coming soon).
+Sparkle-data-server stores data in Cassandra.
 Sparkle-time also hosts an extensible set of data transformations that transform data on demand (e.g. for aggregation).

 Sparkle-time can be run as a library inside another server, or it can run standalone if no customization is needed.